2.0 Student Services2.0 Student Services

 Apprenticeship Advisory Committees

 State Apprenticeship Trade Advisory Committees appointed by the Bureau of Apprenticeship Standards (BAS) of the Department of Workforce Development (DWD) are officially recognized as advisory to both the BAS and to the WTCS on policy and program matters related to curriculum, related instruction, and delivery service requirements for their trade.
 For construction trades, local apprenticeship committees appointed by BAS will serve as WTCS District advisory committees.
 In the case of industrial or service sector programs, multi-trade or multi-program local committees may be established provided that at least one member of the committee is a member of the apprentice trade that is being reviewed.
-Equal representation of employers and
+Equal representation of employers and employees, racial and gender diversity, and geographic location of apprentices should be considered in the appointment process.

 Collegiate/Liberal Arts Transfer Advisory Committee